tencodigo/tencodigo/README.md

 ### TEN CODIGO

-This is my open source playground
+This is the open source account for Ten South Tech

-For now my interests include VueJS, AWS, and Azure

-As I create stuff that I think might be useful to others, I will post here.